A Unified Framework for the Non-Hermitian Localization: Boundary-Insensitive Modes and Electric-Magnetic Analogy

 The distinction between Eq.~\eqref{eq:RSE model} and Eq.~\eqref{eq:unified model} lies in replacing the scalar potential $\Phi(x)$ with $\Phi_{k_\pm}(x)$, which incorporates contributions from both scalar and vector potentials.
-Under closed boundary conditions (CBC), this modification does not affect the eigenstates.
+This modification does not affect the eigenstates under PBC.
 Thus, we directly solve the eigenvalue equation for Eq.~\eqref{eq:unified model}:

 for $x\in[0,L]$, yielding:

 where $E$ is a complex eigenvalue.
 Assuming $\psi_k(x)\neq0$, we obtain:

 The unnormalized wave function is then: